Community activities and civic responsibility

 What teenagers get from being involved in community activities

-It doesn’t matter what teenagers do.
+It doesn’t matter what teenagers do for their communities.
 Any involvement is good!
-When you get involved in community activities, you get a lot of personal rewards and feelings of achievement
+When teenagers get involved in community activities, they get many personal rewards and feelings of achievement.

-For example, your family might have certain religious or spiritual beliefs – or none at all – but when your child comes into contact with others who believe different things, perhaps through some charity work, he might see some new ways of putting beliefs into action for the good of others.
+For example, your family might have certain religious or spiritual beliefs – or none at all – but when your child works with others who believe different things he might see some new ways of putting beliefs into action for the good of others.

 Identity and connection

 For example, the sausage sizzle could give your child experience in speaking to customers and handling cash.
 Volunteering for Meals on Wheels might help your child prepare for getting a part-time job as a waiter.
-For a child interested in being a vet, helping out at an animal shelter or washing and walking local dogs is a good way to demonstrate commitment and get a reference.
+For a child interested in being a vet, helping out at an animal shelter is a good way to demonstrate commitment and get a reference.

 Self-confidence, mental health and wellbeing

-Community activities can boost teenagers’ self-confidence.
-Your child can learn to deal with challenges, communicate with different people and build up his life skills and abilities in a supportive environment.
-This is also good for your child’s self-esteem.
+Community activities can boost teenagers’ self-confidence and self-esteem.
+Your child can learn to deal with challenges, communicate with different people and build up her life skills in a supportive environment.

 It’s also a great foundation for general and mental health and wellbeing.

-It can be very positive psychologically for young people to have something that gets them involved, where others expect them to turn up and take part, and where they’re supported to achieve something as part of a group.
+Young people often feel good about being involved in something where others expect them to turn up, where they feel helpful and valued, and where they’re supported to achieve something as part of a group.
 These positive feelings can help protect young people from sadness and depression.